Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Both of those would mean that the exercises are done sequentially, with all the sets of each exercise being done before moving on to the next exercise.

-This means that A1 and A2 are done together alternating between the exercises until all sets are done.
+This means that A1 and A2 (or 1A and 1B to some) are done together alternating between the exercises until all sets are done.
 The same goes for B1 and B2.
 C1-C3 is three exercises done together in more of a circuit-like fashion.

 Exercise (AKA Lift or Drill)